JoshRacine/RaspberryPi-Geocaching/README.md

   - SD card reader/writer

 Setting up the Raspberry Pi
-- Download the pre built RaspberryPi image [here](http://google.com/)
+- Download the pre built RaspberryPi image [here]()

 Connecting to the Raspberry Pi
 - Enable network connection sharing on eth0
-- Open a terminal and run "cat /var/lib/misc/dnsmasq.leases" to find the Raspberry Pi's IP adress
+- Open a terminal and run "cat /var/lib/misc/dnsmasq.leases" to find the Raspberry Pi's IP address
 - SSH into the Raspberry Pi "ssh pi@<IP of Pi>"
 - Enter the username and password
 - The default user name is 'pi' and the password is 'raspberry'